jamesmendel/ku-rmp/README.md

 # How to install
 Chrome:
+* Automatically:
-* Extension now available at Chrome Web Store!
+  1. Extension now available at Chrome Web Store!
 Pick it up [here](https://chrome.google.com/webstore/detail/ku-search-ratemyprofessor/fcbcjgfbgnnjkokdmgdbmlibeakmalgi/)

+* Manually:
+  1. Download lastest release (`.zip`) from [Releases](https://github.com/jamesmendel/ku-rmp/releases/)
+  2. Extract to folder
+  3. Open Chrome and navigate to the url `chrome://extensions`
+  4. Enable Developer mode (top right corner)
+  5. Click `Load unpacked`
+  6. Navigate to the extracted extension and select the root of the folder.
+Click `Select Folder`

 In Firefox:
 * Automatically: